IBMStreams/streamsx.documentation/docs/python/tutorial_python.md

    ```
    conda create –n py35 python=3.5
    ```
-5. Enter *y* to proceed and then activated the 3.5 sub-environment with the following command:
+5. Enter *y* to proceed, and then activate the 3.5 sub-environment with the following command:

    ```
    source activate py35